nubilfi/dotfiles/README.md

 I used Vundle as plugins manager, follow the instructions from the [Vundle](https://github.com/VundleVim/Vundle.vim) official documentation for setup and installation.

 As an addition to this config, please install these packages: `exuberant-ctags git ack-grep`.
 Find that packages name according to your Linux distro, it might be different for each distro.

-The last step is install the following dependencies: `pip install pep8 flake8 pyflakes isort yapf`
+The last step is install the following dependencies: `pip install pep8 flake8 pyflakes isort yapf`, and don't forget to patch icon to be able to show the icon files, please follow [vim-devicons](https://github.com/ryanoasis/vim-devicons) instructions.

 Brief help: